Umitosan/UFOregon/README.md

 * [Rails](https://github.com/rails/rails)
 * [Google maps for Javascript Api key](https://developers.google.com/maps/documentation/javascript/)

-## Live

-* View the live UFOregon site on [Heroku](https://uforegon.herokuapp.com/)

 ## Setup/Installation

-* open a terminal (or cmd/powershell on win) and start postgres, leaving it running in the background
+* make sure postgres is currently running by opening a terminal (or cmd/powershell on win) and starting the postgres process OR run postgres as a service
+* note that you may have to specify a user
 ```bash
 $ postgres
 ```